 Tomatoes need full sun and organically rich soil that stays evenly moist yet drains well and is rarely soggy.
 Make sure plants get 1 inch of water a week, more if the weather is especially hot or windy.
 A 2- to 3-inch layer of organic mulch will conserve soil moisture and keep soil evenly moist, helping to prevent some common tomato problems.

 Knowing how many plants to grow depends on how you will use them and how much space you have.
 If you preserve or oven-dry tomatoes, and your family and friends will feast on fresh tomatoes throughout the season, six plants is a pretty good number to start with.

 Transplants should be spaced 1 foot apart if they will be supported, and 3 to 4 feet apart if there is room for them to sprawl.
 Dwarf varieties are easily grown in containers, making them a favorite crop of urban and small-space gardeners.

-Tomatoes growing in organically rich soil will need less supplemental fertilizer than plants growing in soil with an organic content of less than 3 percent, as measured by a commercial soil test.
+Tomatoes growing in organically rich soil need less supplemental fertilizer than plants growing in soil with an organic content of less than three percent, as measured by a commercial soil test.
 Because tomatoes are heavy feeders, they need a midsummer boost of organic fertilizer when plants begin to flower and set fruit.
 Give container-grown tomatoes light but frequent applications of liquid fertilizer.

-Along with eggplants, peppers and potatoes, tomatoes are members of the Solanaceae family.
+Along with eggplants, peppers, and potatoes, tomatoes are members of the Solanaceae family.
 Crops in this family must be rotated to avoid depleting soil or inviting pest and disease problems.
 Allow at least two, and ideally three years or more, between the times you plant them in the same place.